Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Introduction

 (3) In the finite case one uses Kleiman's transversality result for the flag variety $X$.
 In our infinite case, to circumvent the absence of Kleiman's transversality result, we needed to prove various local Ext and Tor vanishing results.

-We feel that some of the local Ext and Tor vanishing results and the results on the geometry of Ricahrdson varieties (including their desingularization) proved in this paper are of independent interest.
+We feel that some of the local Ext and Tor vanishing results and the results on the geometry of Richardson varieties (including the construction of their desingularizations) proved in this paper are of independent interest.
 2ex

 {\bf Acknowledgements.} I am very grateful to M. Kashiwara for many helpful correspondences, for carefully reading a large part of the paper and making various suggestions for improvement in the exposition, and determining the dualizing sheaf of the opposite Schubert varieties (contained in the appendix by him).
-It is my pleasure to thank M. Brion for pointing out his work on the construction of a desingularization of Richardson varieties in the finite case and some suggestions on an earlier draft of this paper, to N. Mohan Kumar for pointing out the `acyclicity lemma' of Peskine-Szpiro (which was also pointed out by Dima Arinkin) and his help with the proof of Theorem \ref{thm13} and some other helpful conversations, and to E. Vasserot for going through the paper.
-This work was supported partially by the NSF grants.
+It is my pleasure to thank M. Brion for pointing out his work on the construction of a desingularization of Richardson varieties in the finite case and some suggestions on an earlier draft of this paper; to N. Mohan Kumar for pointing out the `acyclicity lemma' of Peskine-Szpiro (which was also pointed out by Dima Arinkin) and his help with the proof of Theorem \ref{thm13} and some other helpful conversations; to E. Vasserot for going through the paper, and to the referee for several useful suggestions to improve the exposition (including the shorter proof, than our original proof, of Proposition \ref{prop2.6} included here).
+The result on rational singularity of $\mathcal{Z}$ (cf. Proposition \ref{ratlsing}) is added here (during revision of the paper) from our recent joint work with S. Baldwin [BaK].
+This result is used to give a shorter proof of Theorem \ref{prop20} (b).
+This work was supported partially by the NSF grant DMS-1201310.